symfony/ux/ux.symfony.com/cookbook/component_architecture.md

 ## Introduction

-In Symfony UX exist two packages: [TwigComponents](https://symfony.com/bundles/ux-twig-component/current/index.html) and [LiveComponent](https://symfony.com/bundles/ux-live-component/current/index.html).
+In Symfony UX, there are two packages: [TwigComponents](https://symfony.com/bundles/ux-twig-component/current/index.html) and [LiveComponent](https://symfony.com/bundles/ux-live-component/current/index.html).
-Those two packages allow you to create reusable components in your Symfony application.
+These packages allow you to create reusable components in your Symfony application.
-But the component architecture is not exclusive to Symfony, it's a design pattern that can be applied to any programming language or framework.
+However, component architecture is not exclusive to Symfony; it's a design pattern that can be applied to any programming language or framework.
-And the Javascript world already implements this architecture for long time, on many different frameworks like React, Vue, or Svelte.
+The JavaScript world has implemented this architecture for a long time, across many frameworks like React, Vue, or Svelte.
-So, a set of rules and patterns has already be defined to work with components.
-This is why Symfony UX tries to be as close as possible to those rules.
+A set of rules and patterns has already been defined for working with components.
+This is why Symfony UX tries to adhere closely to these rules.
-So, let's see what those rules are!
+Let's explore what these rules are!

 ## 4 Rules

 ### Composition

-A page is no longer just a page, but rather a collection of small, reusable components.
+A page is no longer just a page but rather a collection of small, reusable components.
 These components can be assembled to form a page.
 For example, there could be a component for the title and another for the training list.
 The training list component could even be composed of smaller components, such as a training card component.
-The goal is to create the most atomic, and reusable components possible.
+The goal is to create the most atomic and reusable components possible.

-#### How does it work into Symfony?
+***How does it work in Symfony?***

-In Symfony you can have a component Alert for example with the following template:
+In Symfony, you can have an `Alert` component, for example, with the following template:

 ```twig
 <div class="alert alert-{{ type }}">